Linguistics and Modern Languages

 You can find our more about LML by visiting the University website and the Faculty of Modern and Medieval Languages and Linguistics website.
 If you are interested in exploring the individual subjects that make up the joint honours degree of LML, you can read more about Linguistics and Modern and Medieval Languages at King’s.

-King’s also runs Open Days and the World of Words Residential, in collaboration with Christ’s College, for students who attend UK state schools in Y12/S5/Y13 NI.
-Students will find out more about life at the University of Cambridge and explore a variety of academic sessions themed around languages, literatures, and cultures.
+King’s also runs Open Days where you can get a taste of what studying here is like.
+The World of Words Residential, in collaboration with Christ’s College, is an opportunity for students who attend UK state schools in Y12/S5/Y13 NI to find out more about life at the University of Cambridge and explore a variety of academic sessions themed around languages, literatures, and cultures.
+You might also be interested in the Small Subjects Residential, which offers students in UK state schools in Y12/S5/Y13 NI the chance to use interdisciplinary approaches to tackle the world's big questions.

 Careers and graduate opportunities

 Fluency in a foreign language and an understanding of foreign cultures is in great demand on the job market.
+Understanding how a language works, how it is created, how it can morph, how it impacts and is shaped by the world is an invaluable asset.
 Employers also value the experience, independence and cross-cultural awareness gained during time spent studying abroad, even if you don’t work directly with languages in your job.

 As a graduate you’ll have a range of jobs open to you.
-Potential future career paths for LML graduates could include diplomatic relations, the language or education technology industries, advertising, forensic investigation, speech therapy, data science, teaching, translation, and more.
+Potential future career paths for LML graduates include diplomatic relations, the technology industry (Apple, Google, Facebook, etc.), advertising, forensic investigation, security, speech therapy, data science, teaching, translation, communications, and more.